 Introduction

-Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), a novel betacoronavirus, that curtailed the world’s health system within a matter of months.
+Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), is a novel betacoronavirus that curtailed the world’s health system within a matter of months.
 As of July 20th, 2020, 14,348,858 laboratory-confirmed infections and 603,000 SARS-CoV-2 related deaths have been reported globally [12].
 This is due to SARS-CoV-2 mode of transmission and high bonding affinity for the angiotensin converting enzyme II (ACE2) receptor in airway epithelial cells.
 More specifically the S1 subunit of the S protein binds to ACE2 via its receptor binding domain (RBD), while the S2 subunit is used for virus-cell membrane fusion [1,3,6].
-In previous studies it has been shown that SARS-CoV have a preference for cells with an endoprotease, transmembrane protease/serine subfamily member 2 (TMPRSS2), which increases the ability for virus-host membrane fusion [6,7,9].
+In previous studies, it has been shown that SARS-CoV-2 have a preference for cells with an endoprotease, transmembrane protease/serine subfamily member 2 (TMPRSS2), which increases the ability for virus-host membrane fusion [6,7,9].
 In silico studies have shown that SARS-CoV-2 ability to infect alternate host depends on ACE2 based on the conserveness of the enzyme compared to the human strain [8].
 Though ACE2 is an essential component for attachment of the S protein, it is the host cell proteases that activates the S2 subunit that holds the transmembrane fusion machinery.

+State of the Global Pandemic

 What is TMPRSS2?

 TMPRSS2 is a member of the type II Transmembrane Serine Protease (TTSP), specifically belonging to the Hepsin/TMPRSS subfamily.
-TTSPs have four defining features: an N-terminal intracellular domain, transmembrane domain, “stem” domain, and a proteolytic domain.
+TTSPs have four defining features: a N-terminal intracellular domain, a transmembrane domain, a “stem” domain, and a proteolytic domain.
 TMPRSS2 is synthesized as a zymogen that requires proteolytic processing to activate [2].
 This activation results from the cleavage of extracellular substrates initialized by its Serine residue at the active site.
 In previous studies, TMPRSS2s proteolytic domain has shown to have increase pathogenesis by cleaving monobasic cleavage sites of virus transmembrane subunits within the coronavirus family [3-7]

 How does TMPRSS2 affect the S protein

-The S protein in SARS-Cov-2 has an multibasic S1/S2’ cleavage site containing several arginine residues that are cleave by host cell proteases, which increases the efficacy of cell-cell spread [3].
+The S protein in SARS-CoV-2 has an multibasic S1/S2’ cleavage site containing several arginine residues that are cleave by host cell proteases, which increases the efficacy of cell to cell spread [3].
 However, in order for the virus-cell transmembrane fusion to occur, the monobasic S2’ cleavage site must be cleaved by TMPRSS2 [3-4].
-TMPRSS2 proteolytic activity results from its catalytic domain, which consist of Ser-His-Asp, but Ser initializes the peptide hydrolysis by attacking the acyl compound of a lys or Arg residue in the S protein [2,4].
-During this reaction two tetrahedral intermediates and one acylenzyme, but finalizes with the protonation of an amine leaving group, carboxylic acid, water, and the catalytic traid reforms.
+TMPRSS2 proteolytic activity results from its catalytic domain, which consist of Ser-His-Asp, but Ser initializes the peptide hydrolysis by attacking the acyl compound of a Lys or Arg residue in the S protein [2,4].
+During this reaction two tetrahedral intermediates and one acylenzyme, but finalizes with the protonation of an amine leaving group, carboxylic acid, water, and the catalytic triad reforms.

 Why is TMPRSS 2 relevant to your project (what are you looking at specifically)

 Even though TMPRSS2 is a crucial part for virus-host transmembrane fusion, much of its functionality is still unclear.
 In previous studies, ACE2 variants have been observed in multiple species, which may have lead SARS-CoV2 high infectivity in native and foreign host [1,8].
 Since there are over 9000 variants of TMPRSS2, a comparative analysis of its amino acid sequence can predict its cleaving efficacy of SARS.CoV2 with similar ACE2 receptor sequences.
-This will yield valuable insight into SARS.CoV2 zoonotic transmission potential to spill over in specie populations.
+This will yield valuable insight into SARS-CoV-2 zoonotic transmission potential to spill over in specie populations.

 Work in progress below